Tap here to get 5 Secrets to Stress Free Dinners

 2. I’ve also used mozzarella in this recipe and it was delicious.

-3. You do not need to use all 4 tablespoons.
+3. You do not need to use all 4 tablespoons of butter.
 Melt 4 tablespoons and brush on enough that the tops of the rolls are completely coated.

 Course: Main Course